GNOME/orca/.gitlab/issue_templates/Default.md

 ## Orca Version
-*Note that versions prior to version 45.x are unsupported.*
+*Note that versions prior to version 45.x are unsupported for non-critical issues.*

 * Version of Orca where the bug is present
 * If known, version of Orca where the bug is not present